timofeymukha/eddylicious/docs/user_guide/legal.rst

 Eddylicious is free software and is provided under the `GNU GPL Version 3 <http://www.gnu.org/licenses/gpl-3.0.en.html>`_.

+The copyright to the code and documentation is owned by the author of the code, Timofey Mukha.

 Please take notice of the following disclaimers.

 .. admonition:: Disclaimer of warranty